para0x0dise/para0x0dise.github.io/_posts/CrackMes/2020-10-27-forn00bies Level-2.md

  [![5](/assets/images/Reverse-Engineering/forn00bies/fifth.png)](/assets/images/Reverse-Engineering/forn00bies/fifth.png)

 ### 28-loop
-Finally, it will make the last modifications on the buffer.
-It makes a loop 28 times, sets `ECX` as a counter and initializes it with 0x1C (28).
+Finally, it will make the last modifications to the buffer.
+It makes a loop 28 times, sets `ECX` as a counter, and initializes it with 0x1C (28).
 It makes the following:
 1. Shift-Right the Time-Stamp Counter by 1.
 2. Divide the result by 0x1A and put the remainder into `EDX`.
 3. Make a bitwise-AND operation with 1 and jump to offset `0040145E` if zero and add the next byte of buffer with 0x61.